-Movements of transformational change happen in a community when people have a felt need and have prepared themselves to effect the necessary changes in order to meet this need (Figueroa et al, 2014; Kraft, 1987).
+Movements of transformational change happen in a community when people have a felt need and have prepared themselves to effect the necessary changes in order to meet this need (Figueroa et al, 2014, pp. 16-19; Kraft, 1987, pp. 77-80).
 In this model, this is a result of the community dialogue and clearly specifies both social and individual outcomes.
 This is the process through which a plan of action is developed detailing how the collective action will take place.

 Community Conversations – The United Nations Development Program (UNDP)

 The United Nations Development Program (UNDP) has found significant success in implementing a community conversations model in their HIV/AIDS and female empowerment development projects throughout the two-thirds world.
 The term “community conversation,” as it is used here, describes group discussions that are run by locals and guided by a trained facilitator with sufficient knowledge on the subject.
 Community conversations are held for the purpose of problem solving and collectively generating action.
-These conversations are conducted with the explicit intent of changing participants’ worldviews and conceptions of a situation, and what is possible in terms of how change can occur (Campbell et al, 2013).
+These conversations are conducted with the explicit intent of changing participants’ worldviews and conceptions of a situation, and what is possible in terms of how change can occur (Campbell et al, 2013, pp. 2-3).

 Those who pioneered this conversation-based intervention believe that long-lasting change can only occur in a community when the following takes place: